cambridge-ceu/CEU-matters/docs/Flask.md

 ## http://127.0.0.1:5000

-Upon running flast using the default port 5000, it can be acessed via
+Upon running Flask using the default port 5000, it can be acessed via

 ```bash
 firefox http://127.0.0.1:5000